 Maungakaramea School is a co-educational, full primary, state school, which has been functioning in the community since 1875.
-It is a U2 school with a staff of 3 teachers, one principal, one teacher aide, a caretaker and one administration officer.
+It is a U2 school with a staff of 6 teachers, one principal, one teacher aide, one administration officer, a caretaker and a cleaner.
 The school’s decile rating is 5.

 The present school buildings are composed of a three-classroom block with an office, reception, stationery room, teachers prep room, staff room, principal’s office, staff toilet/shower and two sets of cloakrooms and toilets for boys and girls.
 The fourth and fifth classrooms are situated to the right of the path as you enter the school.
 There is also a separate library/multi-purpose room, as well as a combination resource room and art shed.
 We also have storage shed (sports gear) adjoined to the swimming pool changing rooms.
 A prefab building is currently used as a place for OSCAR – our after school care programme.